The change ID kpqxywon stays the same even if you:

 Reviewer addresses it (LGTM) or raises issues

-All critiques must be resolved before a solution can be accepted.
-Review critiques are resolved when the assigned reviewer addresses them, which serves as the sign-off.
+All critiques must be resolved before a solution can be approved.
+Review critiques are resolved when the assigned reviewer signs off (via jjj solution lgtm).

 This unified model means:

-A solution with any open critique (regular or review) cannot be accepted
+A solution with any open critique (regular or review) cannot be approved

 Review requests and issue critiques follow the same lifecycle